ICanBoogie/ActiveRecord/README.md

 ```

 When using `join()` the table associated with the query is used by default.
 The following
-example demontrastes how to delete nodes that lack content:
+example demonstrates how to delete nodes that lack content:

 ```php
 <?php